alshedivat/al-folio/_pages/cv.md

 title: cv
 nav: true
 nav_order: 2
-cv_pdf: example_pdf.pdf
+cv_pdf: AlanZhouCV.pdf
-description: Here is a short cv, a more detailed version can be found in the pdf link (not right now, working on it!) ↗️
+description: A more detailed pdf version can be found here ↗️
 ---